DylanLawless/DylanLawless.github.io/_topic/precision_med/plof.md

 * remove pLOF with allele frequency > 0.5%
 * remove pLOF within regions masked due to poor accessibility

-These last two additionally ignore variants that are likely of minor consiquence to human health but still pased the basic pLoF filter.
+These last two additionally ignore variants that are likely of minor consequence to human health but still passed the basic pLoF filter.
 Taliun et al. evaluated enrichment and depletion of pLOF variants (allele frequency $<$ 0.5%) in gene sets (that is, terms) from Gene Ontology (GO) [5, 6].